jeffsdev/nodejs-pingpong/readme.md

 ###### By Jeff Seymour

 ### Description
 ##### This is a simple ping-pong test built to experiment with node and other javascript tools.
+It also includes a weather page to show current humidity in a given city.
+##### This is just an experimental repo to start learning and playing around with front-end tools such as Gulp, Bower, and APIs.

 ###### [View on gh-pages](http://jeffsdev.github.io/nodejs-pingpong/)
+Note: Weather may not work on gh-pages properly, as API key is stored in a local .env file.

 #### Technologies Used